Here's a look at the life of astronaut Buzz Aldrin.

-Children: with Joan A. (Archer) Aldrin: James Michael, Janice Ross, Andrew John
+Children: with Joan A. (Archer) Aldrin: James Michael, Janice Ross and Andrew John

-Other Facts: The nickname "Buzz" came from the way his sister said the word buzzer instead of brother.
+The nickname "Buzz" came from the way his sister Fay Ann said the word buzzer instead of brother.

 His doctoral dissertation at M.I.T. dealt with the piloting and rendezvous of two spacecraft in orbit.
 Aldrin's techniques have been used on many NASA missions.